 1 tsp. vanilla

-1 cup chocolate chips
+1 cup mini chocolate chips

 With a standup mixer, cream the butter and sugar together, add the eggs one at a time beating well after each.